ontio/ontology-java-sdk/src/main/java/com/github/ontio/ontid/README.md

 [code](../smartcontract/neovm/CredentialRecord.java)

-OntId 2.0 use a new version CredentialRecord contract.
+Ontology Verifiable Credential 2.0 use a new version CredentialRecord contract.
 There are 4 new interface.

 ### Commit